corford/ansible-role-pgbouncer/README.md

 Ansible role to compile and install pgbouncer (a reverse proxy for postgresql).

-The password for $pgbouncer_auth_user should be set in a separate var file and encrypted with Ansible vault (or similar):
+The password for `pgbouncer_auth_user` should be set in a separate var file and encrypted with Ansible vault (or similar):

 ```
 pgbouncer_auth_password: "md5 hash of password, prefixed with the string: md5"
 ```

-Databases for pgbouncer to connect to are specified as a list using the pgbouncer_databases var.
+Databases for pgbouncer to connect to are specified as a list using the `pgbouncer_databases` var.
 Example:

 ```
 pgbouncer_databases: